 The Pension Protection Act of 2006 ("PPA") was signed into law in August 2006 and went into effect in January 2008.
 The stated goal of the PPA is to improve the funding of pension plans.
 Plans in an under-funded status will be required to increase employer contributions to improve the funding level within PPA timelines.
+The impact of recent declines in the world equity and other financial markets could have a material negative impact on pension plan assets and the status of required funding under the PPA.
 The Company participates in several multi-employer pension plans that provide defined benefits to certain employees covered by labor contracts.
 These plans are not administered by the Company and contributions are determined in accordance with provisions of negotiated labor contracts.
 Current information with respect to the Company's proportionate share of the over- and under-funded status of all actuarially computed value of vested benefits over these pension plans' net assets is not available as the Company relies on third parties outside its control to provide such information.
-The Company knows that three of these multi-employer plans were under-funded as of the latest available information, some of which is over a year old.
+The Company knows that four of these multi-employer plans were under-funded as of the latest available information, some of which is over a year old.
 The Company has no ability to compel the plan trustees to provide more current information.
 One of the under-funded multi-employer plans in which the Company participates has given notification of a mass withdrawal termination for the plan year ended June 30, 2007.
-Therefore, at December 29, 2007, the Company has a recorded liability of approximately \$1.1 million related to the termination, which represents the net present value of the liability as determined by the terminated plan.
-While we have no ability to calculate a possible current liability for under-funded multi-employer plans that could terminate or could require additional funding under the PPA, the amounts could be material.
+In April 2008 the Company made a lump sum settlement payment to the one multi-employer plan that terminated for approximately \$1.4 million, which included a release for any future liability.
+Another of the underfunded multi-employer plans in which the Company participates has given notification of "Critical Status" under the PPA.
+Based upon the Company's initial review and conversations with other participating employers in this "Critical Status" plan, it appears probable that there will be a mass withdrawal termination of th

 The Company has the ability to burn alternative fuels, including its fats and greases, at a majority of its plants as a way to help manage the Company's exposure to high natural gas prices.
-Beginning October 1, 2006, the federal government effected a program which will provide federal tax credits under certain circumstances for commercial use of alternative fuels in lieu of fossil-based fuels.
+Beginning October 1, 2006, the federal government effected a program which provides federal tax credits under certain circumstances for commercial use of alternative fuels in lieu of fossil-based fuels.
 Beginning in the fourth quarter of 2006, the Company filed documentation with the IRS to recover these Alternative Fuel Mixture Credits as a result of its use of fats and greases to fuel boilers at its plants.
 The Company has received approval from the IRS to apply for these credits.
 However, the federal regulations relating to the Alternative Fuel Mixture Credits are complex and further clarification is needed by the Company prior to recognition of certain tax credits received.
-As of December 29, 2007, the Company has applied for and received approximately \$1.9 million in Alternative Fuel Mixture Credits from the IRS relating to these credits.
-During the fourth quarter of 2007, the Company received further clarification on a portion of these tax credits received and as a result has recorded approximately \$1.2 million to income as a reduction of energy costs.
-The remaining \$0.7 million of received credits are included in current liabilities on the balance sheet as deferred income while the Company pursues further clarification.
-The Company expects to continue to burn alternative fuels at its plants in future periods as long as the price of natural gas remains high.
-Depending on the natural gas prices and market price of fats, the amount of Alternative Fuel Mixture Credits the Company applies for and receives could be material.
+As of January 3, 2009, the Company has \$0.7 million of received credits included in current liabilities on the balance sheet as deferred income while the Company pursues further clarification.
+The Company is also reviewing new legislation under Section 40A of the Internal Revenue Code for the biodiesel mixture credit the impact of which could be material to the Company.
+The Company will continue to evaluate the option of burning alternative fuels at its plants in future periods depending on the price relationship between alternative fuels and natural gas.